 When you first phone a company there is a good chance you will be greeted by a secretary or someone who is not responsible for approving stockists.
 If so, you want to be as brief as possible and avoid telling them too much information.

 Tell them who you are, your business and what you need.
-Your goal is to have them put you through to the person making the decision which is often a sales manager.
+Your aim is to have them put you through to the person making the decision who is often a sales manager.

 Hi (Person who answered), my name is (Your name), I’m the owner of (Your business name).
 We are online retailers looking to stock your catalog of products and create an account with your company.
 I am hoping you could put me through to the best person to talk about this with, please.